 The Ogres of Warhammer.
 Or more precisely, they're below good and evil.
 They have absolutely no concept of morality at all, although they may believe in Might Makes Right.
 To give you an idea: in their culture, iron is viewed as more valuable than gold, because with gold, you can buy an iron weapon from a merchant and lose the gold, but with an iron weapon, you can kill the merchant and then have both the weapon and all of his gold.

 In Seneca's Thyestes, Atreus claims that as a king, he can do what he likes, and in fact goes out of his way to make his revenge on his brother as cruelas possible.
 He pretends to extend Thyestes the olive branch, serves him a banquet, and then afterwards reveals that his [Thyestes'] sons were the main course.
 This sets the stage for the cycle of murder covered in the Oresteia.

-The Elder Scrolls III: Morrowind had the Daedra being cast as divine beings whose actions were driven by concepts far too alien to reasonably compare to straight-up Good or Evil.
+The Elder Scrolls III: Morrowind casts the Daedra as divine beings whose actions are driven by concepts far too alien to reasonably compare to straight-up Good or Evil.
 In practice, however, they come across as more like Chaotic Neutral.
 It does not help that death is a temporary inconvenience to them.

 Though since the TES universe uses reincarnation if you haven't pledged your soul to a daedric lord, and an afterlife of sorts if you did, death is also only a temporary inconvenience to you, too.

 In Sly 2: Band Of Thieves, the Contessa says this about herself while pressing Sly to give her the MacGuffin.
 Sly points out that saying that makes her only less trustworthy.